 Overall, it is immediately clear that an enormous amount of thought and effort have gone into ensuring these publications are aesthetically pleasing and have superior clarity of design.

-There is surely a great need for such well-structured, engagingly written and handsomely presented material that supports teachers and learners by providing a systematic and comprehensive introduction to the world of classical piano playing.
+There is surely a place in the market for such well-structured, engagingly written and handsomely presented material that supports teachers and learners by providing a systematic and comprehensive introduction to the world of classical piano playing.

-I’ve certainly found that a number of my own students have already responded well to the step-by-step learning format offered by the earlier titles in this valuable series, enjoying the variety of music and secure, measured progress that the books offer.
+I’ve certainly found that a number of my own students have responded well to the step-by-step learning format offered by the earlier titles in this valuable series, enjoying the variety of music and secure, measured progress that the books offer.
+I look forward to using The Advanced Pianist with others.

 Readers will want to check out the brilliant, free downloads that Faber Music with Karen Marshall and Mark Tanner have produced to accompany the Piano Trainer series, which are available here.